 Originally set to wrap up on July 31, 2019, Denver’s Dockless Mobility Pilot Program was extended into August, with an ongoing permit problem likely to start in early September.
 The program has been wildly popular, with a million miles logged in the first six months, but safety concerns have been raised, prompting the City Council to pass new rules for scooters, primarily to get them off the sidewalks.

-As Denver accident attorneys, we are experienced in assisting clients who have been injured while cycling or walking.
+As Denver accident lawyers, we are experienced in assisting clients who have been injured while cycling or walking.
 With more scooters set to share Denver bike lanes, sidewalks and roadways, the potential for collisions will only increase, highlighting the importance of safety, as well as rider education.
 While electric scooters are currently allowed on sidewalks in certain situations, Denver’s Department of Public Works is recommending a total ban of electric scooters on sidewalks.

 Current Status of Dockless Scooter Program